How invite, message, and InMail caps work together

 Common questions

-Can I set a cap to zero?
+Can I set a number to zero?

 Related guides